parikhakshat/autoharness/README.md

 ## Contribution/Bugs
 If you find any bugs with this program, please create an issue.
 I will try to come up with a fix.
 Also, if you have any ideas on any new features or how to implement performance upgrades or the current planned features, please create a pull request or an issue with the tag (contribution).
 ## PSA
 This tool generates some false positives.
 Please first analyze the crashes and see if it is valid bug or if it is just an implementation bug.
 Also, you can enable the debug mode if some functions are not compiling.
 This will help you understand if there are some header files that you are missing or any linkage issues.
+If the project you are working on does not have shared libraries but an executable, make sure to compile the executable in PIE form so that this program can convert it into a shared library.
 ## References
 1. https://lief.quarkslab.com/doc/latest/tutorials/08_elf_bin2lib.html